Types of USB Connectors: A Comprehensive Overview

 USB Type-A is the most common and familiar type of USB connector that is used for connecting various devices such as computers, printers, and gaming consoles.
 It has been designed for data transfer and power delivery to different devices.

-It is one of the most used USB connectors and compatible with different operating system such as Windows, Mac OS X, Linux, and Chrome OS.
+It is one of the most used USB connectors and is compatible with different operating systems such as Windows, Mac OS X, Linux, and Chrome OS.

 USB Type-A Connector